 Prisoners and HCV Treatment

-There IS a cure for hepatitis C!
-Current medications can cure about 70-75% of the people who take treatment.
-It involves a combination of 2 or 3 drugs and there are numerous new drugs coming in the near future that will increase cure rates and decrease both side effects and treatment duration.
-Learn more about HCV treatment here
+Hepatitis C is curable for most patients.
+Current medications cure between 80%-90% of the people who take treatment.
+Treatment involves a combination of 2 or 3 drugs for between 12 and 48 weeks.
+Which medications to take and for how long depends on the patient.
+There are numerous new drugs coming in the near future that will increase cure rates and decrease side effects and length of treatment.
+Learn more about HCV treatment by clicking here

 Many correctional institutions provide HCV treatment to some inmates.
 Eligibility usually depends on several factors, the most typical factors include: